Better Health Channel

 betterhealth.vic.gov.au Department of Health

-• Measles is a highly contagious viral illness that causes flu-like symptoms, a skin rash and fever.
+• Measles is a highly contagious viral illness.
+It causes flu-like symptoms, a skin rash and fever.

 • Vaccination is the best way to protect yourself and others.
-Two doses of the measles-mumps-rubella (MMR) vaccine are required for immunity.
+Two doses of the measles vaccine are required for immunity.

-• If you are born during or after 1966 and have not had two doses of the MMR vaccine, or you are not sure about your immunisation status, get vaccinated, especially if you are travelling overseas.
+• If you were born during or after 1966, you may have only had one dose of the measles vaccine.
+If you haven’t had two doses, or you don’t know, get vaccinated, especially if you are travelling overseas.

-• Infants travelling overseas can receive the MMR vaccine from 6 months of age.
+• Infants can currently receive the measles vaccine from 6 months of age before travelling overseas.

-• The MMR vaccine is widely available at GPs, community pharmacies, Aboriginal Health Services and some local councils.
+• The measles vaccine is available at GPs, community pharmacies, Aboriginal Health Services and some local councils.

-• No Medicare card is required to get a free state-funded MMR vaccine.
+• A Medicare card is not required to get a free state-funded measles vaccine.

-• If you think you have measles, seek medical care.
-Call your doctor before attending a clinic and wear a mask to prevent spreading infection to other people.
+• If you have symptoms of measles, get medical care urgently.
+Call your doctor or clinic before you go in and wear a mask to avoid spreading infection.

-• People who have been exposed to measles and are not immune may be given preventive treatment.
+• People exposed to measles who are not immune may be able to get preventive treatment, contact your doctor as soon as possible.